 Pre amp ensures connection of three linear sources and three turntables with ММ cartridge.
 Phono amp is built on an ‘iron-clad’ 6J4 pentode and 6SN7 double triode with passive frequency-driving circuits.
 The necessary input can be chosen via remote; switching is conducted by small-signal relays.

-The basis of Samsons’ monumental looks is a project of Franco Poli, an Italian designer.
+The basis of Samsons’ monumental looks is the original design project.
 The faceplates are machined from Corian and decorative elements are genuine American walnut massif.
 The S.A.Lab logo and ‘Nothing but Music’ slogan backlit in sky-blue create stylish contrast to the artificial marble texture.